3DCoded/3MS/docs/guides/notip.md

 Next, change the `Unloading speed at start` and `Unloading speed` to 300 (faster is better here).
 Next, change the `Loading speed at start` and `Loading speed` to 300 and 100, respectively.

 ???+ info "What this does"
     The main idea behind toolchanges without tip shaping relies on the filament being unloaded too fast to form a blob.
 Setting the `Unloading speed` settings allows this.
-Next, loading the filament back can be generally optomized by increasing the `Loading speed` settings.
+Next, loading the filament back can be generally optimized by increasing the `Loading speed` settings.

 ![](slicer7.png)